Introduction to the rpm.versions System

 /usr/local/cpanel/etc/rpm.versionsfile for any reason.

-In addition to the ability to override settings on a server, you can create and install your own custom RPMs, and modify the RPM installation process.
-If you wish to modify and replace cPanel-provided RPMs, read our How to Build and Install Custom RPMs documentation.
+In addition to the ability to override settings on a server, you can create and install your own custom packages, and modify the package installation process.
+If you wish to modify and replace cPanel-provided packages, read our How to Build and Install Custom RPMs on Red Hat Systems documentation.